Rahim7X/WebHacking-Compiled/Methodology/Finding-A-Target.md

 - Now Document If You Sense Juicy Request From Burp History For Latter Test
 - Check Those On Surface Level
 - Move To Procedural Testing As Per Methodolohy

+## How to find GOOD Program
+1 : Look for sucessfull bounty hunters public profile 2 : Scroll Down to their most awarded partcipated in
+3 : Hack Those They are vulnerable